wso2/ballerina-vscode/packages/ballerina-extension/e2e-test/e2e-playwright-tests/run-conflict/RUN_CONFLICT_TEST_SPEC.md

 ## Test Scenarios (automated, single-package project)

-The harness project has one package, so a second Run always targets the same integration and exercises the restart prompt.
+The suite boots from the `data/run_conflict_project` template, which ships a pre-baked long-running automation (~5 min sleep) — per the e2e-writer rule, scenarios must not modify Ballerina sources at runtime.
+One package means a second Run always targets the same integration and exercises the restart prompt.
+Artifact creation itself is covered by the `automation` suites.

 ### 1. Second run of the same integration shows restart prompt

-1. Create an automation and overwrite `automation.bal` with a long-running main (sleeps ~5 min) so the first run stays alive.
-2. Click **Run Integration**; wait for the run output in the terminal.
+1. Start the pre-baked automation via **Run Integration**; wait for its "run-conflict automation started" marker in the terminal.
-3. Click **Run Integration** again.
+2. Click **Run Integration** again.
-4. Verify the "This integration is already running..." notification appears with **Yes** and **No** buttons.
+3. Verify the "This integration is already running..." notification appears with **Yes** and **No** buttons.

 ### 2. Decline keeps the current run